 Washer Overloaded or Unbalanced

-Today’s washing machines offer powerful cleaning and high-capacity, but even they have limits.
-A GE washer making noise during spin cycle may be overloaded with clothes, causing it to struggle to get the job done.
-Be sure to follow your model’s use and care manual on the weight limits of your unit.
+Today’s front-load washing machines offer powerful cleaning and high-capacity, but even they have limits.
+A GE washer making noise during spin cycle may be overloaded with too many items, causing it to struggle to turn properly and even stop spinning altogether.
+Be sure to follow your model’s use and care manual on the weight and capacity limits of your unit.

-Top-loading washers are also susceptible to becoming unbalanced when loaded improperly.
+Top-loading washers are also susceptible to becoming unbalanced when overstuffed or loaded improperly.
 Distribute items evenly around the wash tub so that one side isn’t more weighed down than the other.
-If left unchecked, unbalanced loads can lead to part malfunctions and breakdowns.
+If left unchecked, unbalanced loads can lead to noisy part malfunctions and breakdowns.

 Broken Belt or Pulley